Welcome to the Great Plains Wing

 Our History

 The Great Plains Wing started in the Omaha/Council Bluffs area in 1984.
 It was originally chartered as the Nebraska Squadron and met at the Strategic Air Command Museum.
 The squadron helped to restore a C-47, B-17, B-25, and B-29.
-In 1986, the squadron changed it's name to the Great Plains Wing.
-In 1988, a new hangar was built at the Council Bluffs airport including a museum and meeting room.
-The Great Plains Wing Hanger houses two vintage World War II aircraft.
-The P-51 Mustang "Gunfighter"(Joined 1990) and a YO-55 Ercoupe (Joined 2023, In restoration).
-Both are usually on display undergoing maintenance in the Fall and Winter.
-During the period of 1988 thru the present, the Great Plains Wing (GPW) helped restore two L-3 observation airplanes and an L-5 liaison aircraft.
+In 1986, the squadron changed its name to the Great Plains Wing.
+In 1988, a new hangar was built at the Council Bluffs airport, including a museum and meeting room.
+The Great Plains Wing Hangar houses two vintage World War II aircraft.
+A Fairchild PT-19 (Joined 2024) and a YO-55 Ercoupe (Joined 2023, in restoration).
+Both are usually on display, undergoing maintenance in the Fall and Winter.
+From 1988 to the present, the Great Plains Wing (GPW) helped restore two L-3 observation aircraft and an L-5 liaison aircraft.
+In 2024, the P-51 Mustang Gunfighter moved to a new home in Ocala, FL.